leterDieu/Stellarity-mcoc/mkdocs/docs/items/armor/shulker_armor.md

 # Shulker Armor
 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
-**Shulker Armor** is a post-Dragon a direct upgrade to <i class="icon-minecraft icon-minecraft-netherite-chestplate"></i>Netherite armor which focuses on boosting defense and damage reduction.
+**Shulker Armor** is a post-Dragon a direct upgrade to <i class="icon-minecraft icon-minecraft-netherite-chestplate"></i>Netherite Armor.
+It is oriented around defense.

-Wearing a full set of Shulker Armor grants player a set bonus, which grants multiple benefits:
+Wearing a full set of Shulker Armor grants player a set bonus with multiple benefits:
 	1. Shulker Bullets seek out anything that attacks the player.
 	2. Flat 20% damage reduction.
 	3. Immunity to Levitation and Wither debufffs.

-However, Shulker Armor comes with a drawback in form of reduced movement speed.
+However, Shulker Armor comes with a drawback in form of reduced movement and attack speed.

 <br><br>